Nigel Kneale: Legacy

 When he joined BBC, Kneale was impressed with the state in which they found BBC television drama.
 However, he was frustrated at what he saw as the slow and boring styles of television drama production then employed, which he felt wasted the potential of the medium.
 Together with Cartier he would help revolutionise British television drama and establish it as an entity separate from its theatre and radio equivalents.
 Television historian Lez Cooke wrote in 2003 that "Between them, Kneale and Cartier were responsible for introducing a completely new dimension to television drama in the early to mid-1950s."
 Jason Jacobs, a lecturer in film and television studies at the University of Warwick, wrote: "It was the arrival of Nigel Kneale ... and Rudolph Cartier ... that challenged the intimate drama directly ...
 Kneale and Cartier shared a common desire to invigorate television with a faster tempo and a broader thematic and spatial canvas, and it was no coincidence that they turned to science-fiction in order to get out of the dominant stylistic trend of television intimacy."

 The writer and actor Mark Gatiss indicated that Kneale was among the first rank of British television writers, but that this had been overlooked.
 "He is amongst the greats—he is absolutely as important as Dennis Potter, as David Mercer, as Alan Bleasdale, as Alan Bennett, but I think because of a strange snobbery about fantasy or sci-fi it's never quite been that way."
 The Guardian commented that "Kneale was by no means the only author to have been largely wasted by television, and to have seen his status overtaken by soap opera hacks.
 But his place is secure, alongside Wells, Arthur C. Clarke, John Wyndham and Brian Aldiss, as one of the best, most exciting and most compassionate English science fiction writers of his century."
-Writing about The Year of the Sex Olympics, Nancy Banks-Smith felt that Kneale was one of the few television writers whose work was particularly memorable.
+Writing about The Year of the Sex Olympics, Nancy Banks-Smith regarded Kneale as one of the few television writers whose work was particularly memorable.
 "At the name of Kneale, I feel, every knee should bow.
 How much TV do you remember from last night ... last year ... last century?
 Quite.
 Curiously, I can remember clearly the first time I saw The Year of the Sex Olympics by Nigel Kneale.
 It was 35 years ago."